chalk2wealth.com

 Like it?
 Share it:

-2 thoughts on “Why Term Insurance Claims Get Rejected and How to Avoid It”
+2 thoughts on “5 Shocking Reasons Term Insurance Claims Get Rejected (And How to Avoid It)”

 1. Thank you, Surjeet ji! 🙏 I’m glad you found the article useful.
 Most people focus only on buying insurance but forget that small mistakes in disclosure or paperwork can cost families later.
 That’s why awareness is the first protection.
 Keep following Chalk2Wealth—we’ll keep bringing more teacher-friendly money insights.